Before You Plan for 2021, Do this 2020 Review with Betsy & JenDec 30, 2020

 - The reasons why owning your strengths is a powerful act of humility

 - And how to accept the reality that engaging with worry is a lot like sitting in a rocking chair - it keeps you occupied while you go nowhere!

 As you'll discover, "If it’s your superpower, it feels like play, it feels like joy, it feels so light and just natural, why not get paid for it?
 That’s actually the goal. "

 So go ahead and hit play and watch our conversation now.

 If we have inspired you to avoid planning in 2021 so your results can get into FLOW - Do this:

-About Us: I'm Betsy Jordyn and my partner Jen Hamilton and I build strong and powerful brands for remarkable consultants and coaches and their unique strengths.
-Simply put we design consulting and coaching practices that position you as a thought leader and sought-after expert by helping you find the words to describe the value of what you do and use them on your website and in your marketing.
-Check out our roadmap to mentoring and website design programs at https://www.betsyjordyn.com.
+About Us: I'm Betsy Jordyn and I build strong and powerful brands for remarkable consultants and coaches and their unique strengths.
+Simply put I design consulting and coaching practices that position you as a thought leader and sought-after expert by helping you find the words to describe the value of what you do and use them on your website and in your marketing.
+Check out my roadmap to success and mentoring and website design programs at https://www.betsyjordyn.com.

 Our website :https://www.betsyjordyn.com

 Schedule a consult call to talk about creating your brand messaging and positioning and online platform: https://www.betsyjordyn.com/schedule